Sampling of the Wiener Process for Remote Estimation over a Channel with Random Delay: Related Work

-One key difference between this paper and previous studies on remote estimation, e.g., \cite{Astrom2002,Hajek2002,Hajek2008,imer2010,Lipsa2009, Nuno2011,Molin2012, nayyar2013,Rabi2012,Basar2014,wu2013,ChakravortyTAC2017,GaoACC2015, GaoCDC2015, Gao2016,GaoACC2016,GaoAsilomar2016,GaoCDC2016,CHAKRAVORTY2016,ChakravortyISIT2017,Chakravorty2018,Mahajan2009}, is that the channel between the sampler and estimator is modeled as a queue with random service times.
-As we will see later, this queueing model affects the structure of the optimal sampler.
-Specifically, we prove that a threshold-based sampler is optimal, where the sampler needs to disable the threshold when there is a packet in service and {reactivate} the threshold after all previous packets are delivered.
-A novel proof procedure is developed to establish the optimality of the proposed sampler.
+The closest study to this paper are \cite{Rabi2012,Basar2014}, where the optimal sampler of the Wiener process was designed in the absence of queueing and random service time (i.e., $Y_i = 0$).
+As we will see later, the queueing model affects the structure of the optimal sampler.
+Specifically, the sampler should disable the threshold when there is a packet in service and {reactivate} the threshold after all previous packets are delivered.
+A novel proof procedure is developed in the current paper to find the optimal sampler design.

-One interesting future direction is to generalize our results and show that the threshold-based sampler and the MMSE estimator are jointly optimal, which needs to employ the majorization arguments in \cite{Hajek2002,Hajek2008,Lipsa2009,Nuno2011,nayyar2013,CHAKRAVORTY2016,ChakravortyISIT2017,Chakravorty2018}.
-In fact, it was commented in \cite[p.
-619]{Hajek2008} that the joint optimality results in \cite{Hajek2008} can be generalized to the case of continuous-time processes.